alan7383/DarkCloudV2/README.md

 # DarkCloud: Soundcloud Night Mode

-Browser extension that changes soundcloud.com to a dark theme.
+**DarkCloud** is a browser extension that applies a dark theme to Soundcloud for a more enjoyable nighttime viewing experience.

-It's a fork of the [original project by IEVEVO](https://github.com/IEVEVO/darkcloud), and I've resolved a few issues.
+This project is a fork of the [original created by IEVEVO](https://github.com/IEVEVO/darkcloud).
+I've resolved a few issues and added improvements.

-# How To Install?

 Start by clicking on release and downloading "darkcloud-master.zip"